IBM/ibm-licensing-operator/README.md

 ```

 **Note:** The above command assumes that you have created the `Subscription` in the `ibm-common-services` namespace.
 If your Operator deployment (CSV) shows `Succeeded` in the `InstallPhase` status, your Operator is deployed successfully.
-If that's not the case check the `ClusterServiceVersion` objects status for details.
+Otherwise, check the `ClusterServiceVersion` objects status for details.

 Optional: You can also check your Operator's deployment: